benedikt-weyer/streamline-scheduler-webpage/INTEGRATION.md

-# Streamline Account Integration Guide
+# Plandera Account Integration Guide

-This guide explains how to integrate Streamline applications with the centralized Streamline Account authentication system.
+This guide explains how to integrate Plandera applications with the centralized Plandera Account authentication system.

 ## Overview

-The Streamline Account system provides centralized authentication for all Streamline applications.
-Users create a single account that can be used across multiple applications like Streamline Scheduler, and future Streamline apps.
+The Plandera Account system provides centralized authentication for all Plandera applications.
+Users create a single account that can be used across multiple applications.

 ## Architecture

-- **Authentication Server**: This Next.js application (streamline-scheduler-webpage)
+- **Authentication Server**: This Next.js application (plandera-webpage)
 - **Better Auth**: Handles authentication with email/password and optional OAuth providers
-- **Client Applications**: Streamline Scheduler and other apps that use this authentication
+- **Client Applications**: Plandera and other apps that use this authentication

-## Integration Steps for Streamline Scheduler
+## Integration Steps for Plandera

 ### 1. Environment Variables

-In your Streamline Scheduler application, add:
+In your Plandera application, add:

 ```bash
 # .env.local